Faux16/crml/wiki/Concepts/Runtime-Frequency.md

       beta_base: 1.3
 ```

-The reference runtime currently interprets this similarly to `gamma_poisson` but
+The reference engine currently interprets this similarly to `gamma_poisson`.
-can be extended to use CI-dependent parameters.

 ---